kidswong999/nodebb-plugin-composer-default/README.md

-# Default Composer for NodeBB
+# Stupid Composer for NodeBB

-This plugin activates the default composer for NodeBB.
-It is activated by default, but can be swapped out as necessary.
+This composer is easy to use.

 ## Screenshots